 Change is difficult for most people, especially in the workplace.
-It takes leadership to be able to handle change and to be nimble to try new things to adapt and combat change.
+It takes leadership to be able to try new things and adapt and combat change.

-The reality is, if we as professionals don’t change with new processes and trends in our industry, then we have the opportunity to be further and further behind.
-If we don’t change, we wither and die.
+The reality is, if we as professionals don’t adjust to new processes and trends in our industry, there’s a strong chance we will be left behind.
 However, this doesn’t have to be you or your company.
-You can be a leader in driving change and adaptation, but it takes special characteristics.
+You can be a leader in driving change and adaptation, but it requires a specific skillset.

-In the webcast, Leading Through Change: Thriving Through the 21st Century (which is free if you’re an IAUG member), Debra Zabloudil outlines these five characteristics of a “change” leader:
+In the webcast Leading Through Change: Thriving Through the 21st Century (which is free if you’re an IAUG member), Debra Zabloudil outlines the what it takes to be a change leader:

 We cannot be guaranteed a successful outcome when we change.
 It’s why leaders don’t push change.
 They want a 100 percent guarantee that something will be successful.
 But understand, there will be some risk when you take steps to adapt.
 When we change our processes, it doesn’t mean we should make changes blindly.
 We should do our homework, learn from failure, and tinker with methods when taking measured risks.

 If you’re someone uncomfortable with change and only comfortable in situations that you know, you may not be the best person to lead through change.
 You’re going to have dig inside yourself and discover some things about yourself to embrace this change.
 If you feel self-doubt bubbling up and you’re not projecting confidence and optimistic, you need to check yourself and recalibrate and keep going.

 Create a Sense of Urgency Without Being Rude

 In most cases, we don’t have endless time to create change.
 You might be amid change because something’s happened in the space, whether it is a new competitor or regulations.
 It’s imperative to work at lightning speed while leading through change, and you have to be able to create a sense of urgency without it feeling threatening.